 Common Causes of a Traumatic Brain Injury

 TBIs are caused by a violent blow or jolt—or a penetrating injury—that disrupts the brain's normal functions.
-Car accidents are a leading cause of TBIs.
-Research suggests that between 50 and 70 percent of reported TBIs are sustained in motor vehicle accidents.
+Car accidents are a leading cause of TBIs, and research suggests that between 50 and 70 percent of reported TBIs are sustained in motor vehicle accidents.
 Other common causes of TBIs include falls, sports, and recreational activities.

 Living With a Brain Injury